 - Log 3 We’s.
 Think of someone who is different from you.
 Next, set a timer for 60 seconds.
 Write down three ways this person is just like you.
 Here’s an example.
 1) We’re both people; 2) We are both trying to make sense of the government landscape; 3) We both want to be accepted.
 When the timer sounds, review your list.
 What do you notice?
 How do you see the person now?
 The next time you see this person, what is one thing you will do to connect?
 Be sure to write it down.

 - Randomly do five good deeds today.
 Today, do five random acts of kindness.
 For example, help someone across the street.
 Lend a friend or family member a hand.
-Pick up an extra meal for a homeless person when you’re out for lunch.
+Pick up an extra meal for someone in need.
 Compliment someone at work.
-Make an effort to talk to the cleaning people at your office and learn their names.
+Make an effort to talk to support staff at your office and learn their names.
 Large and small acts can make all the difference.

 Ultimately, you have the power to direct your mind, improve communication and connect across divides.
 Start by incorporating these empathy resets and exercises when meeting diversity in government.
 The more you practice, the stronger your empathy reserves become.

 This blog post was originally published July 31, 2017 and recaps a session that took place at Govloop’s annual NextGen Government Training Summit.
 For more information about this year’s summit, go here.